-These four screens provide the options and indications needed to default, verify, and calibrate the various flow sensors as part of the flow audit and calibration procedures.
+These four screens provide the options and indications needed to default, verify, and calibrate the internal flow sensor as part of the flow audit and calibration procedures.
 See section 5.8 for detailed instructions.

 Figure 3-16 Flow Calibration Screen (1 of 4)